Rutambhara-10/VirtualMouse/README.md

     - MediaPipe is Google's open-source framework, used for media processing.MediaPipe Hands is a high-fidelity hand and finger tracking solution.
 It employs machine learning (ML) to infer 21 3D landmarks of a hand.

 **3. Pyautogui**
     - PyAutoGUI is a Python automation library used to click, drag,scroll, move, etc. It can be used to click at an exact position.
-It is used for for controlling mouse movement and clicks of Virtual Mouse.
+It is used for controlling mouse movement and clicks of Virtual Mouse.

 ## Demo Video and ScreenShots

 ### Note:
 - Use One Hand Only to access the Computer
-- Use Index finger and Middle Finger Only, for smooth runnig of Application.
+- Use Index finger and Middle Finger Only, for the smooth running of the Application.
-- There might be dependency issues occure while implementing this projects.
-Make Sure use the Upgraded Python Libraries.
+- There might be dependency issues that occur while implementing this project.
+Make Sure to use the Upgraded Python Libraries.